chloelewisdev/milestone-project-3/README.md

 ### Other tools used
 - [Figma](https://www.figma.com/)
-    * Figma helped me design my project, by creating wireframes for desktop, tablet and mobile devices.
+    * I used Figma to create wireframes for the project for desktop, tablet and mobile devices.
 - [FontAwesome](https://fontawesome.com/)
-    * I relied on free FontAwesome icons, including a copy icon, different types of arrows and a 'tick' to show items as complete.
+    * I used social media icons for Twitter, Instagram and Facebook
 - [DrawKit](https://www.drawkit.io/)
     * This was the source of all graphics and illustrations used on the website.
 - [Google Fonts](https://fonts.google.com/)